 Holiday & Vacation Week Hours 2021

 Please note that if you do not see a specific holiday listed here, it is because we are open regular hours that day.
-The Museum is closed on Mondays for summer 2021.
+The Museum is closed on Mondays, except for some holidays.
 ADVANCE RESERVATIONS ARE REQUIRED TO VISIT.

 New Year's Day

 Monday, January 18